demlabs-cellframe/cellframe-node/README.md

 - to_addr - address of 2nd wallet (you can see it using command ```cellframe-node-cli wallet info -w <wallet_name> -net subzero ```)
 - value - amount of tokens

-2. Send transaction hash (0x4E6D540F86CD46CBFA551F219A04BA2248FF474BB795EB5B2C524299458AD709) to SubZero admin and waiting for answer.
+2. Waiting for a while root node have processed you request
-3. After you receive confirmation, that your transaction was approved, make command
+3. Execute command for database syncing

 ```cellframe-node-cli net sync all -net subzero```